 Leadership education is offered through co-curricular (non-credit) programs.
-Non-credit leadership development programs range from one-hour skill building workshops, to semester-based programs (Academy of Leaders), to yearlong living/learning communities on campus.
+Non-credit leadership development programs range from one-hour skill building workshops, to semester-based programs (Academy of Leaders), Program on Demand workshops.
 All of these programs are interactive and experiential in nature and are offered at a variety of times to accommodate our diverse student population.
-Programs are developmental in nature, so students can begin with an entry-level program and progress to more advanced leadership training while at FIU.
-Consult the department web site for program descriptions and application leadserve.fiu.edu.
+Programs are developmental in nature, so students can begin with an emerging leader program and progress to more advanced leadership training while at FIU.
+Consult the department web site for program descriptions and application details, leadserve.fiu.edu.

 CLS is also the central office for service development, by offering a clearinghouse and resource center for volunteer activities, service-learning, and advocacy for social issues.
-Three major service projects are sponsored by CLS.
-Alternative Break (B) educates students about social issues and encourages them to make a difference by participating in direct service projects in communities throughout the country and abroad.
-Roarthon is a studentrun philanthropy dedicated to raising money for the Children's Miracle Network.
+Two major service projects are sponsored by CLS in the Fall and Spring Semesters.
+Alternative Break (AB) educates students about social issues and encourages them to make a difference by participating in direct service projects in communities throughout the country and abroad.
+Roarthon is a student-run philanthropy dedicated to raising money for the Children's Miracle Network.
 Students can serve on the planning committee or participate as dancers in the overnight fundraiser that benefits the Nicklaus Children's Hospital Foundation.
 Relay for Life is the signature fundraising event for the American Cancer Society.
-A committee of FIU students organizes the overnight walk and thousands participate in the event to celebrate life and provide hope for those touched by this disease.
+A committee of FIU students organizes the 6-hour walk and thousands participate in the event to celebrate life and provide hope for those touched by this disease.
 By taking leadership roles in organizing and implementing these projects, students are able to practice and refine their leadership skills.

 Students may also take on leadership roles by providing peer education.
-The LEAD Team is a student group that promotes and supports leadership development.
+The LEAD Team is a group of student facilitators that promotes and supports leadership development.
 The LEAD Team participates as program promoters and department ambassadors, group facilitators, classroom presenters, and consultants to student organizations.

-The Center for Leadership and Service is dedicated to developing the leadership capacity and service ethic of all students, regardless of position or title.
+The Center for Leadership and Service is dedicated to developing the leadership capacity and cultivating active citizens to all FIU students.